yudataguy/Awesome-Japanese/readme.md

 * [Kanji Damage](http://www.kanjidamage.com/introduction) - A Kanji learning method.
 * [Wakikani](https://www.wanikani.com/) - Kanji learning platform:moneybag:
 * Anki Deck
+	* [DJT Anki Guide](https://djtguide.neocities.org/anki.html) - A guide for downloading/customizing Anki with a link to the popular 6k/2k deck
 	* [Kodansha kanji learner's course with vocabulary](https://ankiweb.net/shared/info/779483253) - :card_index:This deck is meant to be used together with the Kodansha Kanji Learner's Course book (KLC).
 	* [Official KanjiDamage deck](https://ankiweb.net/shared/info/748570187) - :card_index:This is the ultimate deck to learn Kanji with the KanjiDamage method.
 	* [All in One Kanji Deck (Heisig's RTK Order, 6th ed.)](https://ankiweb.net/shared/info/1862058740) - :card_index:Based on Heisig's Remember the Kanji 6th ed. book